Rules

 - Use suffix

-- Check repository-wide concerns
+-global - Check repository-wide concerns

 - Examples: dependency versions, directory structure